-Gender: Male Nationality: Malaysian Age: 67 Years YAM Dato' Seri Syed Azni Ibni Almarhum Tuanku Syed Putra Jamalullail was appointed to the Board on 5 March 2012.
-On 17 September 2019, he was re-designated as the Audit Committee Chairman.
-He is also the Chairman of the Nomination Committee and a member of the Remuneration Committee.
+YAM Dato' Seri Syed Azni Ibni Almarhum Tuanku Syed Putra Jamalullail was appointed to the Board on 5 March 2012.
+He is also the Chairman of the Audit and Nomination Committee and a member of the Remuneration Committee.

 He graduated from the University College of Wales, Aberystwyth, United Kingdom with a Bachelor of Science in Economics (Hons).
 He started his career with ICI Paints Malaysia in 1976 as Marketing Manager in the paints division.
 In 1985, he joined Armitage Shanks Malaysia as a General Manager, marketing its toiletries fittings line of products.
 In 1995, he ventured into his own business dealing with the trading of construction materials.